zicklag/blog/content/hop-hvm-mini-language-part-2.md

 So how do we implement `String.append`?

-We want the `Sttring.append` function to take two arguments:
+We want the `String.append` function to take two arguments:

 - The string to start with
 - A character to append to the string.